Centerpoint offers specialized education, intensive therapeutic programming , and support services (SEDT Services) through the

 Centerpoint School’s programming has a standard school year calendar, provides adjusted/accommodated schedules when indicated, offers afterschool and co-curricular programming, and includes Extended School Year services through the summer months for those eligible for ESY.
 For more information about Centerpoint’s flexible and accommodated program plans based on therapeutically-informed educational assessment, click here.

 Click here to hear former Department of Education Commissioner Ray McNulty’s remarks to the Vermont State Board of Education about his visit to Centerpoint

 But What Comes Next?

-While students can (and do!)) graduate high school through Centerpoint, for many, enrollment at Centerpoint School is but one step in their educational path.
+While students can (and do!) graduate high school from Centerpoint, for many, enrollment at Centerpoint School is but one step in their educational path.
 For some of our Centerpoint middle-school students, enrollment at Centerpoint helps them build new skills and address challenging issues to support their return to a public school setting.
 Some of our high-school students transition from Centerpoint School to local Technical Center programs.
 Others establish field-based mentorships and internships through their Centerpoint Schooling that turn into paid employment opportunities.
 And still others transition from Centerpoint School into college experiences.
 With student-centered plans, the Centerpoint School is truly able to craft programming that allows for individualized opportunities and possibilities as our students move toward adulthood and self-sufficient community life.